dxoverdy/Integrating-Alpha2MQTT-with-Home-Assistant/README.md

-# Integrating Sofar2mqtt with Home Assistant
+# Integrating Alpha2MQTT with Home Assistant
-## Full instructions to get going with a Sofar2mqtt, Raspberry Pi and Home Assistant.
+## Full instructions to get going with an Alpha2MQTT, Raspberry Pi and Home Assistant.
 This is an exhaustive guide, fully documented, screenshotted step by step.
 This will take around 4 to 5 hours to complete, depending on technical experience.

 ## Prerequisites
-### Sofar2mqtt
+### Alpha2MQTT
-Build or obtain a [Sofar2mqtt](https://github.com/cmcgerty/Sofar2mqtt)
+Build or obtain an [Alpha2MQTT](https://github.com/dxoverdy/Alpha2MQTT)

 I recommend you utilise the 3.3v MAX3485 (Red module) if building this yourself.
 I also recommend the screen.
 The screen isn't required but it at least provides some initial feedback about whether your build is working.
 In short, spend the money and spend less time debugging!